hubleto/developer/v0/book/content/pages/advanced-development/description-api.md

 As already said, the *description API* can be used on numerous parts of Hubleto App.
 We will explain it on a simple example - to describe how table showing a list of rows for a specific model should behave in the user interface.

-Say, we have a `Customer` model - a class in the `HubletoApp\Community\Customers\Models` namespace.
+Say, we have a `Customer` model - a class in the `Hubleto\App\Community\Customers\Models` namespace.
 This class contains a method called `describeTable()` and this method returns an object consisting of

   * UI configuration parameters (`Table->$ui`),
   * permissions (`Table->$permissions`) and